 Adds no weight to your kayak

 Moreover, it takes no space to install.
 Hence, it can be easily carried on both short and long trips with no hassles at all.
-It also doesn’t matter whether you have multiple people on the boat or you are alone because a fish finder will take no extra weight to obstruct your kayak from moving.
+It also doesn’t matter whether you have multiple people on the boat or you are alone because a fish finder will add no extra weight to obstruct your kayak from moving.

 Keeps you aware of obstacles underwater